Applying for Student Finance 2018/19

 UK students can also apply for extra support in the form of a Childcare Grant, Parents’ Learning Allowance, Disabled Students Allowance (DSA) or Adult Dependants’ Grant.

 Depending on what you’re studying, there may also be other bursaries and travel grants up for grabs – Student Finance will let you know if you’re eligible once they get your application.

-Ask your uni about scholarships, bursaries or extra support for students from low-income backgrounds, or start sniffing out the goodies for yourself.
+Ask your uni about extra support for students from low-income backgrounds, or start sniffing out bursaries, grants and scholarships for yourself.

 Applying for Student Finance

 If you come from England, Northern Ireland or Wales, you can either apply online or by post.
 Scottish students can only apply online.
 But wherever you're from, we've got your Student Finance website and deadline listed.